Whatever Happened to the RMS Queen Elizabeth, RMS Queen Mary's Sister Ship?

 After retirement, RMS Queen Mary became immortal as a float hotel in California where it survives today.
 The RMS Queen Elizabeth on the hand, faded into obscurity and ruin.

-On the day of RMS Queen Mary's maiden voyage, the announcement came for a second great liner, the RMS Queen Elizabeth.
-This new ship would be bigger and better, an improvement on RMS Queen Mary.
-Financed by the British government after agreeing to a merger with longtime rival White Star, the Queens were to be the backbone of the tourist express trade.
+On the day of RMS Queen Mary's maiden voyage, the announcement came for a second, even greater liner, the RMS Queen Elizabeth.
+This new ship would be bigger and better, a total improvement on RMS Queen Mary.
+Financed by the British government after agreeing to a merger with longtime rival White Star, the Cunard Queens were to be the backbone of the tourist express trade.

 For several months, she sat at dry dock, seaworthy, just not on paper.
 It wouldn't be for another two months were her engines finally tested and the necessary license issued to declare her ready for the ocean.
 The turn of the year, Winston Churchill issued a letter to Cunard ordering the RMS Queen Elizabeth to leave the British Isles for her own protection.